NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-27-ssh-key-setup-github.md

 categories: post
 ---

- 1. Enter the following command with your GitHub email:
+ 1.Enter the following command with your GitHub email:

        ssh-keygen -t rsa -b 4096 -C "joe@example.com"

- 2. Press Enter to accept the default file location (home/username/.ssh/id_rsa).
+ 2.Press Enter to accept the default file location (home/username/.ssh/id_rsa).

- 3. Enter a secure phrase that you will remember.
+ 3.Enter a secure phrase that you will remember.

- 4. Copy the public key.
+ 4.Copy the public key.

        cat .ssh/id_rsa.pub

- 5. In GitHub settings go to SSH keys, generate a new key.
+ 5.In GitHub settings go to SSH keys, generate a new key.

- 6. Name it so you know to which machine the key is related.
+ 6.Name it so you know to which machine the key is related.

- 7. Paste the public key from the clipboard.
+ 7.Paste the public key from the clipboard.

- 8. Generate.
+ 8.Generate.